RupertGladstone/CSCICEutils/README.md

 ### On LUMI <br>
 Run `module load cray-python` instead of `module load python-data` <br>
 Apart from that it should function the same as on mahti.

+## Extracting a subset from a PVTU dataset

+Motivation for this: The whole Antarctic mesh is enormous.
+I wanted a couple of regions that I could extract and download separately for a quicker way of checking sanity of outputs.

+This is currently done by a list of partitions.
+These were selected interactively in Paraview and are specific to the 1020 partition mesh provided by Chen.
+As they are extracted by partition they are not following catchment boundaries.
+It is very quick to do: we're basically just taking a copy of the pvtu file and removing some lines from it.
+So very quick and easy to do.

+Currently available regions: <br>
+WAIS_PT    (WAIS PIG and Thwaites) <br>
+TAM        (Transantartic Mountains; along the edge of the Ross ice shelf)

+Example usage: <br>
+`subset_pvtu TAM hotrans_t0001.pvtu`

+Optionally you can then run `merge_vtu`.

+### Setting up more regions for subsetting

+Very roughly: Use partition_centroids to create a dataset of just partition centroids.
+Overlay this with the full dataset in Paraview for context.
+Use Find Data and selection tools in combination with spreadsheet view.
+Save spreadsheet as csv and add it to this repo.

+Future options: It would be nice to have a script that divides the dataset up by catchment boundaries.
+This would be a heavier operation as it would require loading all partitions and accessing also a catchment definition dataset.
+It should be possible to automate this, but it would require a lot of memory and access to data processing such as the paraview.simple module.